Leon-Plickat/paige/README.md

   with very few exceptions
 * And many more...

+## Versions

-Paige ships with an additional dark variant.
+Paige ships with four versions.

+* `paige` is the default theme.
+* `paige-dark` is the dark version of Paige.
 Behold: Due to the constraints of the 256 colours vim colourschemes are limited to, the darkest colour that is not part of the first sixteen colours (which are usually overridden by terminal colour themes) is 232, which is only a dark gray (`#080808`).
+* `paige-system` the default light version, but using system foreground (7) and background (0) colours.
+* `paige-dark-system` the dark version, but using system foreground (7) and background (0) colours.

 ## Contributing